Lesbraslongs/enedis-back/README.md

 ### INSTALLATION:
 PREREQUISITES :
 - Having Node (minimum 11.3) installed on your computer.
+- Add a .env file with environment variable (CLIENT_ID, CLIENT_SECRET, JWT_SECRET, ...) at the root of enedis-back folder, in order to run it locally.

-Move into the enedis-back folder, open a terminal, and run the following command to download dependencies :
+Open a terminal window, move into the enedis-back folder, and run the following command to download dependencies :

 `npm install` OR `yarn`, if you are using yarn instead of npm